 + Adjust position to optimise your swimming.

-+ Versatile below knee amputation fins.
++ Versatile below knee amputation swim fins.

-Yes, you can fit shinfin™ leg fins on your lower leg stump(s).
+Yes, you can fit shinfin™ swim fins on your lower leg stump(s).
 The fin centre flexes open to match your stump size and shape.
 The rubber straps grip well around your stump, to stop the fin slipping off.
 The fin fit is very versatile.
 You can also adjust the fin position to optimise your kick.

 Fin size for below knee amputation